** CP1

 Assessment

-The assessment will be based on lessons 1-10 which will including aspects from Curriculum one and the lessons taught so far in curriculum two- The paper will be 40 minutes long containing 40 marks.
+The assessment covers aspects from Curriculum one and the lessons taught so far in curriculum two- The paper will be 40 minutes long containing 50 marks.
 It will be 100% content based from lessons.
+It’s best to use their Showbie worksheets to revise .

 Focus on relationships, community and character and living in the wider world